Azure/data-management-zone/docs/guidance/DataManagementAnalytics-NetworkArchitecture.md

 ![Cross-region Data Landing Zone Connectivity](/docs/images/CrossRegionConnectivity.png)

-If customers have a presence in more than a single Azure region and want to host their data plaform and data applications across multiple geographies, the connectivity becomes slightly more complicated.
+If customers have a presence in more than a single Azure region and want to host their data platform and data applications across multiple geographies, the connectivity becomes slightly more complicated.

 Customers with a multi-region setup generally have a connectivity hub subscription in each of the individual Azure locations.
 For instance, if services are running in East US and West Europe, a connectivity hub subscription with shared network resources would exist in both regions.
 Shared network resources include services like an NVA such as an Azure Firewall, an ExpressRoute Gateway, a VPN Gateway, the Hub Virtual Network in case of a Hub&Spoke architecture or the vWAN Hub in case of a vWan setup.